jrseti/dataviz/README.md

 # Python Pandas and Matplotlib Examples
-Using historical NFL data to illustrate the main topics discussed in Module 4 and 5 of the UC Berkeley Extension Data Visualization and Data Analysis class.
+Using historical NFL data to illustrate the main topics discussed in Module 4 and 5 of the UC Berkeley Extension Data Visualization and Data Analysis Bootcamp.
 The included notebooks show importing CSV data with Pandas, managing the data, drawing plots.
 Plots like these:

  ![NFL Total Rushing Plays](Images/nfl_stats1_total_rushing.png)